This guide will help you choose the best Japanese whetstone for sharpening your kitchen knife.

 Now, with this plethora of knowledge, how do we choose the best Japanese whetstone?
 First, understand your own needs and skill level.

 Example: I am a home chef, and beginner sharpener that just wants to maintain my Japanese kitchen knives every month or so.
 I also don’t want to spend a ton of money at first since I want to improve my skills before buying more expensive products.

 So, for my purposes, I will look for the following specifications: synthetic, Japanese water stone, medium grit (1k).

 Synthetic – A synthetic whetstone is cheaper, easier to find/buy, easier to use, and produces more consistent results.
 All important things for beginners.

 Japanese water stone – I will want a water stone instead of an oil stone.
 Japanese whetstones/water stones are designed to be used for Japanese kitchen knives.
 Diamond plates are beyond my level for now, and to flatten my stone I can just buy a cheaper stone fixer/flattener.

 I will also look for some trusted Japanese brands that have a history of producing consistent stones.
 Some of the best whetstone brands from Japan are King, Shapton, Suehiro, Naniwa and Gesshin.

 One Medium Grit Whetstone – I just need to maintain my knife every month.
-It is not damaged or chipped (yet), so I do not need a coarse fixing stone for now.
-I do not care about getting it super shiny so will not need a specialized finishing stone.
-Therefore, I will target a medium grit whetstone, or consider buying a combo stone (i.e. double sided stone).
+It is not damaged or chipped (yet), so I do not need a coarse fixing stone.
+I do not really care about making it super shiny, so do not need a specialized finishing stone.
+Therefore, I will target a medium grit whetstone, or possibly consider buying a combo stone (i.e. double sided stone).
 As I get more knives or improve my sharpening skills, I can look at adding to my collection.

 For most home cooks, one medium sharpening stone (around 1000 grit), or double sided combo stone is enough to start.
 It also saves money :).